smurp/webglgraph/README.md

 4. Varyings

 Varyings are typically how the vertex shader sends data to the fragment shader.
 Depending on what is being rendered, points, lines, or triangles, the values set on a varying by a vertex shader will be interpolated while executing the fragment shader.
-ITERATED or INTERPOLATED.
+ITERATED or INTERPOLATED?

 ## Two Shaders